koke228666/SAWU/README.md

-# Some info about Smeshariki AW game archives
+# ~~Some info about Smeshariki AW game archives~~
-This is just a data stream, that contains WAV, DDS and other files.
+~~This is just a data stream, that contains WAV, DDS and other files.
 No compressing, no encrypting.
 Simple as apple.
-Game uses ````Resource.toc```` for them, but SAWU won't use it.

-# TODO
-1. Fix DDS unpack
-2. Some WAV files are broken after unpack, fix them
-3. Fix incorrect WAV size
+Current realisation of SAWU **WILL NOT BE UPDATED!**

 # idk
 ### What is Smeshariki Another World?